Drug And Alcohol Addiction In Chicago, Illinois

 You have options.
 Talk about them with a treatment provider today.

-The Presence Of Mexican Cartels In Chicago
+The Presence Of DTOs In Chicago

 Finding Help In Chicago

 Recovering from addiction can be a strenuous process.
 If someone recovering also lives in a destructive environment, like many parts of Chicago, it can make their process even more difficult.
 No doubt, finding a clinic that can help them detox, recover, and stay sober is invaluable.
-If you or someone you know are battling addiction, treatment options are available.
+If you or someone you know is battling addiction, treatment options are available.
 For more information, contact a treatment provider today.

 Cooper Smith earned his Bachelor’s in Writing for Entertainment from Full Sail University.
 While he was initially interested in a career in television, he saw an issue in his community and felt compelled to do something more.
 Now, he uses his knowledge to reach out to people who may need help and make the public aware of issues we are facing as a society.
 When he isn’t behind a computer, Cooper travels somewhere new.

 - Ali, Tanveer; Charles, Sam.
 (2018).
 A 4-Block Radius on the West Side Is at the Heart of Chicago's Opioid Epidemic.
 Retrieved June 28th, 2018 from https://chicago.suntimes.com/news/opioids-heroin-fentanyl-west-side-data/

 - County Health Ranking snd Roadmaps.
 (2016).
 Illinois.
 Retrieved June 28th, 2018 from http://www.countyhealthrankings.org/app/illinois/2018/measure/factors/138/data